 Today I am thrilled to share this interview I had with Catilin Pyle, the owner and blogger behind Proofread Anywhere.
-If you are wanting to increase or even replace your current income, freelance proofreading might be the answer for you.
-You can sign up for her FREE 7 day course to get started to learn if this is the right option for you.
+If you want to increase or even replace your current income, freelance proofreading might be the answer for you.
+You can sign up for her FREE 7-day course to get started to learn if this is the right option for you.

 Catilin was able to make more than $43,000 in 2014 just from proofreading.
 She has developed a plan to help anyone looking to either supplement or replace their income by becoming a freelance proofreader.
 Read on to see if this might be the right option for you.

 - Unique Ideas for Making Money From Home

 - How to Start Working as Freelance Writer

 - Make Money at Home as a Transcriber

 Hey, Caitlin!
 Who are you and what do you do?